 The only difference between the i9 variant and the i7 variant (other than the CPU) is the 10 Gbit/s port, which is only present on the i9 variant.
 I chose the i9 variant because I wanted the additional RJ45 port.

 In the end, I chose the NUC 12 Extreme simply because the NUC 13 Extreme was not available in a reasonable timeframe from any online store.
-Note that the lower TDP is lower, but the TDP doesn’t say much about the idle power consumption.
+Note that the TDP is lower, but the TDP doesn’t say much about the idle power consumption.

 Having a 16-core home router is a waste.
 Let’s use it for other computing tasks as well!
 I decided to not build a router anymore, but instead build a server that happens to be a router.
 In practice, this means that the bare metal is running Proxmox as a hypervisor, and one of the VMs is running OPNsense as the router and firewall.